 If you look carefully, you should be able to find the Long Man of Wilmington, nestling in the hills…

-Can you locate the Long Man?
+Did you find the Long Man?